Skip to Content

 Greene spoke for 20 minutes in support of former President Trump and addressed Pennsylvania’s role as a swing state and importance in the upcoming election.
 Greene described campaigning in her home state of Georgia and how this connected to Pennsylvania, as both states are swing states.

 Next, Greene discussed foreign policy, including stating that Trump “ended foreign wars” and was president during a time of “world peace.”
-During the Trump presidency, fighting against ISIS continued, along with airstrikes against Syria.

-Greene stated that “on average an American citizen is killed almost every single day from an illegal alien crime.”
-Several news articles from Reuters and NPR cite this data from the National Institute of Justice which does not state this fact explicitly, but states that “undocumented immigrants are arrested at less than half the rate of native-born U.S. citizens for violent and drug crimes.”
+She then alleged that “Kamala Harris has let in over 12 million illegal aliens” and that “on average an American citizen is killed almost every single day from an illegal alien crime.”
+Several news articles from Reuters and NPR cite data from the National Institute of Justice which do not explicitly refute this, but state that “undocumented immigrants are arrested at less than half the rate of native-born U.S. citizens for violent and drug crimes.”

 Greene then discussed fentanyl deaths, alleging there to be 300 a day.
 According to the National Institute for Drug Abuse, there were 73,838 deaths attributed to fentanyl in 2022, which would be about 202 deaths a day.